bholsinger09/CafeMeetup/APPLE_REVIEWER_GUIDE.md

 Dear Apple Reviewer,

-Thank you for reviewing CafeMeetup.
+Thank you for reviewing LatteLink.
 We have pre-loaded sample user content throughout the app to demonstrate all features. **No account creation is required** - simply launch the app and use the pre-configured reviewer account below.

 ---

 ## 📱 REVIEWER ACCOUNT (Pre-Configured)

-**Email:** `reviewer@cafemeetup.demo`
+**Email:** `reviewer@lattelink.demo`
 **Password:** `Review2025!`

 This account is **already signed in** when you launch the app.
 You can explore all features immediately without creating a new account.